 The study found that three-quarters of Americans are afraid to ride in a self-driving car and only 10 percent think self-driving cars would make the roads safer.

-Driver error remains the main cause of auto accidents in the U.S. If you or somone you love was injured by a negligent driver, do not hestitate to contact the Lynch Law Firm's trusted New Jersey car accident attorneys for experienced legal help.
+Driver error remains the main cause of auto accidents in the U.S. If you or somone you love was injured by a negligent driver, do not hestitate to contact the Lynch Law Firm's New Jersey car accident attorneys for experienced legal help.

 American Driver Prefer Slow Approach to Self-Driving Technology